iaincollins/structured-data-api/README.md

 You can check everything is working with `npm test`.

-#### Options
+#### Configuration options

+##### Database

-If you don't have a MongoDB database running locally you can specify a remote server by passing a connection string as an environment variable before calling `npm start` or `npm test`.
+If you don't have a MongoDB database running locally or just want to specify a remote server you can passing a connection string as an environment variable before calling `npm start` or `npm test`.

     MONGODB=mongodb://username:password@server.example.com:27017/db-name npm start

-You can specify a schema dir other that `./schemas` usign the SCHEMAS environment variable.

-   SCHEMAS=/usr/local/schemas/ npm start

 By default all objects are stored in a MongoDB Collection named `entities`.
 You can specify a different Collection name using the COLLECTION environment variable.

     COLLECTION="things" npm start

 Note: Currently there is no option to change either the REST API routes or to store different schema objects in different Collections.
+Additional flexibility may appear in a future release.

+##### Schemas

+You can specify a schema dir other that `./schemas` using the SCHEMAS environment variable.

+    SCHEMAS=/usr/local/schemas/ npm start

 #### Deploy to Heroku

 If don't have Node.js and MongoDB set up locally and want to deploy it to Heroku you can use the following link deploy a free instance (it will also setup and connect to a free database with mLab for you too).